-The Planning Proposal has been prepared in accordance with the provisions of Section 3.33 of the Environmental Planning and Assessment Act 1979 (EP&A Act).

-It has been prepared having regard to the relevant guidelines prepared by the NSW Department of Planning and Environment (DPE) including A Guide to Preparing Local Environmental Plans and A Guide to Preparing Planning Proposals.
+The amended planning proposal has been prepared in accordance with the provisions of Section 3.33 of the Environmental Planning and Assessment Act 1979 (EP&A Act).
+It has been prepared having regard to the relevant guidelines including the Local Environmental Plan Making Guideline (August 2023) (DPE).